spir0th/disrichie/README.md

 A simple program to display custom Rich Presence on Discord!

+*The development of Disrichie has been neglected and is now archived.
+If you still want to contribute to this project, just fork the repository.*

 # Introduction
 ## So, what does this do?
 Basically, it displays a custom Rich Presence status on your Discord account, don't worry it's not affiliated with Discord Inc.